 Source: New Zealand Cavy Club

-The most popular breeds are listed and described in alphabetical
+The most popular breeds are listed and described in alphabetical order below:

 First, I need to say that these guinea pigs look very cute and funny.
 All thanks to the coat.
 Their coat has what guinea pig experts call rosettes or in simple words - swirls and ridges.
 Rosettes are clearly defined with "show" pets having a minimum of 8 rosettes.
 The hair is not long nor short.

 There is also a satin Abyssinian guinea pig variety with the only difference being that the satin's coat is shiny.
 Abyssinian guinea pigs come in many different colors.
 In a similar fashion to the Abyssinian, the Abyssinian Satin coat has a shiny coat referred to as a sheen.
 It also needs a at least 8 rosettes to be considered a "show" Guinea Pig.

 Author: Compaq999, Source Wikimedia Commons

 American Guinea Pig (also called an English Cavy)

 Some call them English cavy.
 This is the breed you are most likely to find in pet shops and is the most popular.
 It has short, smooth and straight hair that lies flat on the piggy's body.
 The nose is referred to as being "Roman" with a head that has a high full crown.

 The American guinea pig satin variety is different because of the shiny coat.
 Very nice and soft when you feel it.
 They come in all colors.

 Coronet is a long haired guinea pig that has a single rosette on the head and a very soft coat.
 He is something like a mix of a silkie and crested guinea pig.
 He needs a lot of hair care.
 Show level Coronet Guinea Pigs have a rosette located exactly in the middle of the head.